-Analyses will be conducted for the volatile Contaminants of Concern identified in Section 3.
-These data will be evaluated after six months to see if a reduction in the number of samples collected is warranted for the remainder of the program.
+\ Analyses will be conducted for the volatile Contaminants of Concern, including naphthalene, identified in Section 3.
+These data will be evaluated after six months to determine if a reduction in the number of samples collected is warranted for the remainder of the program.